What is a Notice of Intended Marriage?

 Ideally yes.
 This is a case of hoping for the best but planning for the worst.
 If it comes to your wedding day and you’re unable to use your first choice wedding venue due to weather conditions or other circumstances, you will need a plan B. Talk with your celebrant about your options here.

 WHAT IF I’VE BEEN MARRIED BEFORE?

-There is space on the Notice of Intended Marriage for you to state how the previous marriage ended and when (the date on the death or divorce certificate).
+There is space on your form to state how the previous marriage ended and when (the date on the death or divorce certificate).
 You do not need to provide any evidence as when you complete the “statutory declaration” you are signing that all the information provided is true… and they trust you!

 WHAT IS A “STATUTORY DECLARATION”?